 We have so much learning at our fingertips these days.
 Scour the web to find video tutorials, lectures or filmed conferences that will boost your creativity and help address any missing skills you might have.
 There's nothing more inspiring than learning about creativity.
 Check out TED and 99u.
 Or there's Google Talks.

 Read a book

-Whilst it's great to boost skills and learn from others, when it comes to reading books – I advise going for fiction instead of any learning materials.
+While it's great to boost skills and learn from others when it comes to reading books – I advise going for fiction instead of any learning materials.
 Why?
 Because sometimes you need to give your brain a break.
 Stories take our minds to other worlds and allow us to recharge our creativity.